Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 The Long And Winding Road

-Paul started writing “The Long And Winding Roadin September 1968 and, at that time, reportedly recorded a demo of it, given to Alistair Taylor, the general manager of Apple Corps.
-He brought back that song on the second day of the “Get Back” sessions, on January 3, and played a brief segment of it.
+Paul began writing “The Long And Winding Roadin September 1968 and reportedly recorded a demo at the time, which he gave to Alistair Taylor, the general manager of Apple Corps.
+He revisited the song during the “Get Back” sessions, first briefly playing a segment on January 3, the second day of rehearsals.

-At the beginning of this day, January 7, before the other Beatles arrived, he once again played it on the piano, this time running through it for nearly five minutes.
-At this stage, the lyrics only contained the first verse and the line “Many times I’ve been alone / and many times I’ve cried“.
+On the morning of January 7, before the other Beatles arrived, Paul sat at the piano and played the song again, this time running through it for nearly five minutes.
+At this stage, the lyrics were still incomplete, containing only the first verse and the line “Many times I’ve been alone / And many times I’ve cried.”

-Paul would play “The Long And Winding Road” to the other Beatles on the next day, January 8.
+He would formally introduce “The Long and Winding Road” to his bandmates on January 8.

 Golden Slumbers

-Paul first played “Golden Slumbers” on this day.
-The lyrics come from an old poem by dramatist Thomas Dekker, and the version he played on this day was quite close to the version released on the album “Abbey Road“.
-He also attached “Carry That Weight“, a song he first introduced on the previous day, to it, as it would appear on “Abbey Road“.
+Paul first played “Golden Slumbers” on this day, January 7.
+The lyrics were adapted from a 17th-century poem by dramatist Thomas Dekker, and the version he performed was already quite close to the one later released on the album “Abbey Road.”
+He also linked it to “Carry That Weight,” a song he had introduced the previous day, mirroring how the two tracks would eventually be paired on the album.

-He would play “Golden Slumbers” again on January 9.
+Paul would revisit “Golden Slumbers” again on January 9.

 Get Back